Implantable cardioverter-defibrillator (ICD)

 How you prepare

-To determine whether you need an ICD, your doctor might perform a variety of diagnostic tests, which may include:
+Before you get an ICD, your doctor will order several tests, which may include:

 Holter monitoring.
-Also known as an ambulatory electrocardiogram monitor, a Holter monitor records your heart rhythm for 24 hours.
+A Holter monitor is a small, wearable device that keeps track of your heart rhythm.
+It may be able to spot occasionally abnormal heart rhythms that an ECG missed.
+Your doctor may want you to wear a Holter monitor for 1 to 2 days.
 Wires from electrodes on your chest go to a battery-operated recording device carried in your pocket or worn on a belt or shoulder strap.

 While wearing the monitor, you'll keep a diary of your activities and symptoms.
 Your doctor will compare the diary with the electrical recordings and try to figure out the cause of your symptoms.